Eircc/True-North-TTC-Website/README.md

 # Website for True North TTC

-By: Eric, James, and Zifan
+By: Eric Chen and James Yu